Matched Funds Trial makes Community Development program fairer

 Every community and traditional owner group in our region can benefit from additional investment from the Aboriginals Benefit Account in community-driven projects.

-The $9 million investment provides an incentive for more communities and outstations to join our program.
+The $9 million investment provides an incentive for more communities and outstations to join our community development program.

 Most of the program’s income comes from the Granites gold mine in the Tanami and flows to the northwest of our region.

-East of the highway and in the southwest where communities have less income we support far fewer community development projects and they are smaller.
+East of the Stuart Highway and in the southwest where communities have less income we support far fewer community development projects and they are smaller.